yacitus/SSAuction-Live-Fly/README.md

 ## TODO:

+* create admin page to add users to teams
+* create team edit page to allow users to change team name
+* create auction admin page to allow auction admin to change new nomination open at times for teams
 * create nomination queue page with nomination modal
 * create admin master page with links to other admin pages, link to it in footer if user is "super"
 * add sort_name column to all_players and players tables